Toni Šunjić: VfB Stuttgart

 In August 2015, Šunjić was transferred to German outfit VfB Stuttgart for an undisclosed fee.
 He made his official debut for the squad against Hertha BSC on 12 September and managed to score a goal.

 Despite VfB Stuttgart's relegation to the 2.
 Bundesliga in May 2016, Šunjić decided to stay at the club.

 In January 2017, he was loaned to Italian side Palermo until the end of the season.

 Dynamo Moscow

 In June, Šunjić signed a two-year deal with Dynamo Moscow.
 He made his competitive debut for the team on 18 July against their biggest rivals Spartak Moscow.
 On 3 November, he scored his first goal for Dynamo Moscow against Ural.

 In June 2019, he extended his contract with the squad until June 2021.

 Later stage of career

-In September 2020, Šunjić moved to Chinese side Beijing Guoan, who loaned him to Henan Jianye, with an option to make the transfer permanent, which was activated in January 2021.
+In September 2020, Šunjić moved to Chinese side Beijing Guoan, who loaned him to Henan, with an option to make the transfer permanent, which was activated in January 2021.

 In January 2024, he returned to Zrinjski Mostar.

 He announced his retirement from football on 20 August 2025.